AJ23A/LaTeX4ScientificWriting/README.md

 ## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+If you'd like to contribute to this documentation, please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).